quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Importance: Base

 This event is emitted when a packet is buffered because it cannot be processed yet.
-Typically, this is because the packet cannot be parsed yet, and thus we only log the full packet contents when it was parsed in a packet_received event.
+Typically, this is because the packet cannot be parsed yet, and thus only the full packet contents can be logged when it was parsed in a packet_received event.

 Definition: